 - After execution the transaction, both parties are committed that the fixed parameters cannot be modified.
-However, you can close the deal out anytime with a reverse transaction or with settlement at maturity, which may indicate loss for the client - If the underlying exposure is exited, the related forward deal becomes an open FX position. - If HUF interest rate is higher than the base currency's interest rate, the forward rate is higher than the spot rate.
-So if import cost is hedged (foreign currency buying), the interest rate difference will have a negative impact on the forward rate. - Due to the unfavourable exchange rate movement the originally allocated derivative limit can be exceeded, and the Bank may request additional collateral.
+However, you can close the deal out anytime with a reverse transaction or with settlement at maturity, which may indicate loss for the client. - If the underlying exposure is exited, the related forward deal becomes an open FX position. - If HUF interest rate is higher than the base currency's interest rate, the forward rate is higher than the spot rate.
+So if import cost is hedged (foreign currency buying), the interest rate difference will have a negative impact on the forward rate. - Due to the unfavourable exchange rate movement the originally allocated derivative limit can be exceeded, and the Bank may request additional collateral. - In theory, the potential loss is unlimited.